 Raised in Cleveland, Ohio, Alix attended public schools and planned to be a lawyer like her dad.
-But in college at Case Western Reserve University she was smitten by philosophy and upon graduation moved to New York City to study philosophy at Columbia grad school.
-After some years as an encyclopedia editor, she enrolled at New York University, where she took a degree in mathematics, and later, while raising two children, an MA in Humanities.
+But in college at Case Western Reserve University she was smitten by philosophy and upon graduation moved to New York City to study philosophy at Columbia University Graduate School.
+After some years as an encyclopedia editor, she enrolled at New York University, in a special program in mathematics, and later, while raising two children, earned an MA in Humanities.

-She became a civil rights activist in 1961 and a feminist activist in 1967, published her first book in 1970, and taught her first class in 1973--all lifelong pursuits that have found their way into her books.
+She became a civil rights activist in 1961 and a feminist activist in 1967.
+She published her first book in 1970 and taught her first class in 1973.

-Having explored in her novels the challenges of youth and midlife, in her memoirs she has probed the later stages in the ongoing drama of her generation of women, taking on the terrors and rewards of solitude, of her parents' final years, and of her late-life calling as caregiver to her beloved husband, with whom she lives in New York City.
+Having explored in her five novels the challenges of youth and midlife, in her three memoirs she probed the later stages in the ongoing drama of her generation of women, taking on the terrors and rewards of solitude, of her parents' final years, and of her late-life calling as caregiver to her beloved husband for a decade until his death in 2014.

 Alix began writing stories and essays in the late 1960s.
-First, as a mother of young children to whom she read scores of children's books, some good, some bad, she thought she could do better than some of them and started writing her own.
-Soonafter she started writing for adults.
-She has written fourteen books--
+First, as a mother of two young children to whom she read scores of children's books, some good, some bad, she was inspired to begin writing her own.
+Soon after, she started writing for adults.
+She has published fifteen books—

-A Marriage Agreement and Other Essays: Four Decades of Feminist Writing
+A Marriage Agreement and Other Essays: Four Decades of Feminist Writing, Open Road, 2012

 two books on the anarchist-feminist Emma Goldman: